HomeMy WebLinkAbout04/26/831

 CONDITIONAL USE PERMIT TO SERVE BEER AND WINE IN CONJUNCTION

-WITH THE OPERATION OFA RESTAURANT AT 2700 MANHATTAN AVENUE.
+WITH THE OPERATION OF A RESTAURANT AT 2700 MANHATTAN AVENUE.

 Wai C. Louie, Appellant.
 Memorandum dated April 20, 1983 from